jestjs/jest/website/versioned_docs/version-26.x/ECMAScriptModules.md

 // etc.
 ```

-Additionally, since ESM evaluates static `import` statements before looking at the code, hoisting on `jest.mock` calls that happens in CJS modules won't work in ESM.
-To `mock` modules in ESM, you need to use `require` or dynamic `import()` after `jest.mock` calls to load the mocked modules, same applies to modules which have to load the mocked modules.
+Additionally, since ESM evaluates static `import` statements before looking at the code, the hoisting of `jest.mock` calls that happens in CJS won't work in ESM.
+To mock modules in ESM, you need to use `require` or dynamic `import()` after `jest.mock` calls to load the mocked modules - the same applies to modules which load the mocked modules.

 ```js title="main.cjs"
 const {BrowserWindow, app} = require('electron');